ns1/pktvisor-v1/README.md

 pktvisor - DNS protocol analyzer
 ================================
-> This project is in [maintenance status](https://github.com/ns1/community/blob/master/project_status/MAINTENANCE.md).
+> This project is in [deprecated status](https://github.com/ns1/community/blob/master/project_status/DEPRECATED.md).
+See https://github.com/ns1/pktvisor

 This project is a fork and reorganization of netsniff-ng, available at http://netsniff-ng.org/